sy1019/EffiNet/README.md

 ## 3.Training
 Since our work involves patch-based classification model generation stage, we directly extract massive image patches according to the coordinates released by NCRF[1](see https://github.com/baidu-research/NCRF), which is a public resource associated with Camelyon16.
 It contains the coordinates of over 400k representative level-0 patches.
 We further employed different data augmentation methods like rotation, flipping, and color jittering.
 SGD with a momentum of 0.9 is used to optimize the network and the learning rate is fixed to 0.001.
 We conduct all the experiments using PyTorch on a workstation with one NVIDIA TITAN Xp GPU.

-We have provided our SEffiNet.ckpt in the checkpoint forlder.
+We have provided our EffiNet.ckpt in the checkpoint forlder.
 You can download it for further experiments.

 ## 4.Evaluation
 To evaluate the model performace:

-'Python SEffiNet.py'
+'Python EffiNet.py'

 You will see the memory, MAdd, Flops, MemR+W of each layer and total.